MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-prepare-a-configuration-package.md

 3. In the **Line Type** field, choose **Group**.
 In the **Name** field, enter a descriptive name.
 4. In the **Line Type** field, choose **Table**.
 In the **Table ID** field, select the table you want to include in the worksheet.

 You can now assign the tables to specific configuration packages that you have created or plan to create.
-For more information, see the "To assign a table to a configuration package" section.
+For more information, see [To assign a table to a configuration package](admin-how-to-prepare-a-configuration-package.md#to-assign-a-table-to-a-configuration-package).

 ## To work with promoted tables
 1. Select the **Promoted Table** check box to indicate a table that is frequently used during the setup process by a typical customer, for example, the **G/L Account** table.
 When a table has this designation, a customer will be able to easily filter his worksheet to see just the list of promoted tables that require attention.